Models of Inclusion and Natural Environment Stories

 Information about Part B of IDEA- Children and youth, special education and related services (ages 3-22).

-- Joint Position Statement on Inclusion
+- Joint Position Statement on Inclusion (602k PDF)

 Division for Early Childhood (DEC) and the National Association for the Education of Young Children (NAEYC).

 - How Brains are Built: The Core Story of Brain Development